RedTurtle/munin.zope/README.rst

 --------
 For security reasons the views requires the `View management screens` permission...

-... or you can make us of a shared secret on request, you must configure the shared key on zope.conf adding a stanza like::
+... or you can use a shared secret on the request, you must configure the shared key on zope.conf adding a stanza like::

     <product-config munin.zope>